-My tip: Chill the cookie dough AFTER rolling the dough balls into apple pie spice/sugar and making indents– chilling the cookie dough at this stage is the most important step.
-In my recipe testing, I found that chilling the dough before indenting made it a little too firm; it was hard to work with.
+My tip: Chill the cookie dough AFTER rolling the dough balls into apple pie spice/sugar and making indents.
+Why?
+Chilling cookie dough at this stage is the most important step.
+In my recipe testing, I found that chilling the dough before indenting made it a little too firm and difficult to work with.
 Chilling the dough after indenting was much easier.
 And if you chill the cookies like this (picture below), they’ll hold their shape much better when baked.

 My Indent Trick

-My #1 trick for indenting thumbprint cookies!
-Instead of using your thumb, use the end of a rubber spatula or wooden spoon.
+This is my #1 trick for indenting thumbprint cookies: instead of using your thumb, use the end of a rubber spatula or wooden spoon.
 This way you don’t dirty your thumbs, get dough under your nail, touch all the cookies again, AND you obtain a perfect uniform indent among each cookie in the batch.
 Are you a control freak/neat freak like I am?
 Then you’ll totally appreciate this hack.

 Here’s when you’ll add the caramel: AFTER you bake the chilled + shaped cookies for about 12 minutes.
 At this point, remove the thumbprints from the oven, fill with caramel, then bake for about 1-2 more minutes.
-This helps the caramel set.
+The oven time helps the caramel set.